Self-Guided Walking Tour in Positano

 Start in the morning, around 8 to 9 am.
 The top viewpoint is empty before the tour buses arrive, the light falls on the pastel houses, and the church is open in its morning slot of 9:30 am to 12:30 pm.
 If you can only go later, aim to finish at Fornillo Beach in the late afternoon, when the sun hits the cliffs and the crowds have thinned.
 Midday is the hottest and most packed; that is the time to be inside the museum or under an umbrella.

 No booking needed.
 This self-guided tour is available anytime.
-Open the route on your phone and start walking.
-The AI audio guide works instantly, no reservation required.
+Open the route in your browser and start walking.
+The AI guide works instantly, no app, no reservation required.

-The AI audio guide is available in 11 languages: English, German, French, Spanish, Italian, Japanese, Chinese, Portuguese, Danish, Norwegian, and Swedish.
+The AI guide speaks 11 languages: English, German, French, Spanish, Italian, Japanese, Chinese, Portuguese, Danish, Norwegian, and Swedish.

 Yes.
 Skip any stop, spend extra time at places you like, or start the route from any point.
-You can also ask the AI to suggest a shorter route.
+It is your walk, you set the pace.

 AI Tourguide

-Last verified June 2026
+Last reviewed July 2026